Centuries of history...

 Ménerbes, rising from the stone, recalls that since the 11th century, the village was a perfect fortress.
 Named in honour of Minerva, Roman goddess, daughter of Jupiter, this village has a rich past.

-Prehistory has left many traces: the rock shelter Soubeyras, the dolmen of "pichouno" (the little girl), a unique megalithic monument in Vaucluse with that of the neighboring town of Goult (dolmen of Ubac).
+Prehistory has left many traces: the rock shelter Soubeyras, the dolmen of "la pichouno" (the little girl), a unique megalithic monument in Vaucluse with that of the neighboring town of Goult (the dolmen of Ubac).

 Ancient sources also point to the location of the "ad Fines" road stop on Via Domitia at the border between the tribes Cavares (Cavaillon) and Albici (Apt) territories.